freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/freme-on-github.md

 [Documentation](https://github.com/freme-project/Documentation)
 ------------
 This repository holds the code for the [FREME documentation](../..).
-Have a look at the article [How to write a tutorial]({{site.baseurl | prepend: site.url}}/tutorials/how-to-write-tutorials.html) and [Maintaining the Documentation Project](http://api.freme-project.eu/doc/current/knowledge-base/freme-for-developers/maintaining-the-documentation-project.html) if you intend to contribute to the FREME documentation.
+Have a look at [How to write a tutorial]({{site.baseurl | prepend: site.url}}/tutorials/how-to-write-tutorials.html) and [Maintaining the Documentation Project](http://api.freme-project.eu/doc/current/knowledge-base/freme-for-developers/maintaining-the-documentation-project.html) if you intend to contribute to the FREME documentation.

 [FREME Examples](https://github.com/freme-project/freme-examples)
 ------------